salavatkhafizov/ChatGPT-Conversation-Scraper/README.md

 # ChatGPT Conversation Scraper

 A Python utility for extracting conversations from ChatGPT interface with support for text and JSON exports.
+To use it you need first to share ChatGPT chat and get a weblink for it.

 ## Features
 - Clean extraction of ChatGPT conversations